 Having put myself out there and shared the bare bones of my story, I boldly announced a journey.
 A road to self-improvement and empowerment.
 Felt good.
 Felt fantastic.
 Felt a bit overwhelmed actually.
 I need to be organised.
 I need a path.
 Where best to start?

 ‘The path to success starts with a single step’ right?
-That little pearl of wisdom was clearly not written by a woman with three kids.
+That little pearl of wisdom was clearly not written by a woman with three kids with a house full of stuff.
 Taking that step without injuring yourself on boat loads of lego or long abandoned Skylanders aint easy (and don’t even get me started on small furry Sylvanians who seem to be breeding in their annoying little plastic houses full of teeeeny tiny pieces of plastic crap)!

 In life I have been equally blessed and cursed with the phrase I’ve heard my mum use since I was tiny “how hard can it be?”.
 This means that I look at something pretty in a shop and think ‘How hard can it be? -I can do that’ (a small mortgage worth of craft equipment later and yes, I can do that, but do I have the time?
 It also means we rarely pay anyone to do any work on the house ‘how hard can it be?
 In fact, I start new challenges and launch headlong into new ‘hobbies’ with regular gay abandon – how hard can it be?

 It has meant that I have learned to design clothes and pattern cut, I cook like a pro and give me a sewing machine and I’m freakin’ superwoman.
 We might save a few quid but it takes time and stuff…lots and lots and lots of stuff!